 All Mitacs Elevate fellowship proposals undergo a two-stage review process: an administrative review to confirm program eligibility, followed by an external review based on peer assessment of the research project proposals.

-Peer assessment criteria are grouped into three (3) broad categories: the technical merit of the proposed research project; the industrial relevance of the proposed project; and the excellence of the proposed fellow.
+Peer assessment criteria are grouped into two (2) broad categories: the technical merit of the proposed research project; and the excellence of the proposed fellow.
 For these categories, Mitacs seeks arm’s length expert reviewers to answer the following questions:

 A. Technical merit of the proposed project

-Does the project significantly contribute to the advancement of knowledge or the development of new applications, and is there an appreciable element of novelty?
+Does the proposed research project significantly contribute to the advancement of knowledge or the development of new applications, and is there an appreciable element of novelty?

 Are the objectives achievable, given the current state of the art and the expertise of the project team?

 Are the methods and techniques appropriate for the objectives?